 Installation time varies depending on system speed and memory.
-Make sure you allow at least one hour to perform the installation.
+Ensure you allow at least one hour or more to perform the installation.

-- Run the installer as the root user. - When using the GUI installer, define and set the DISPLAY environment variable to a display server configured to allow access.
+- Run the installer as root user. - When using the GUI installer, define and set the DISPLAY environment variable to a display server configured to allow access.